1989 Major League Baseball postseason: Oakland Athletics vs. Toronto Blue Jays

 This was the first postseason meeting between the Athletics and Blue Jays.
 The Athletics defeated the Blue Jays in five games to return to the World Series for the second consecutive year.

 Dave Stewart pitched eight solid innings as the Athletics took Game 1.
 Mike Moore had a strong seven-inning performance on the mound in Game 2 as the Athletics won by three runs to take a 2–0 series lead headed to Toronto.
 In Game 3, the Athletics jumped out to a 3-0 lead in the top of the third, but the Blue Jays put up seven unanswered runs to get on the board in the series.
 Jose Canseco would ignite the Athletics’ offense in Game 4 as they prevailed in a slugfest to go up 3–1 in the series.
 In Game 5, Dennis Eckersley stopped a late rally by the Blue Jays as the Athletics narrowly prevailed to clinch the pennant.

+The Athletics would win their next and most recent pennant the next year in a sweep over the Boston Red Sox, which would ultimately be their last during their time in Oakland, as the team would relocate to Las Vegas.

 The Blue Jays returned to the ALCS in 1991, but would fall to the eventual World Series champion Minnesota Twins in five games.

-The Athletics would win their next and most recent pennant the next year in a sweep over the Boston Red Sox, which would ultimately be their last during their time in Oakland, as the team would relocate to Las Vegas.

 The Athletics and Blue Jays would meet again in the ALCS in 1992, where the Blue Jays defeated the Athletics in six games en route to their first World Series title.